 Among her most famous books was the 1949 treatise The Second Sex, a detailed analysis of women’s oppression and contemporary feminism, as well as The Coming of Age.
 She would win France’s top prize for writers, the Prix Goncourt in 1954.

 Living with her partner Jean-Paul Sartre, a famous writer of his own account, the two would advocate extensively for women, the working class, and neglected minority groups.
+(Her sister Hélène de Beauvoir was also a famous painter focusing on female issues.)

 They lived together for much of her life, having met as students during WWII.
 It is believed that they had an open relationship, and Beauvoir was known to be bisexual.
 They are buried together in the Cemetery of Montparnasse in Paris.